Ehsan-Tal/makeWorkflows/README.md

+NOTE: I will have to work on this a lot, but I am busy at moment.
+Future me is theoretically able to do the admin eventually.

 This is a gargantuan task !
 Separate it into stages, we are making the final one | 2 Dec 1839

 NOTE:
 	While I might use different words, some things will produce the same workflow,